FAQ: QUESTIONS ABOUT YOUR DENTISTS, TEETH AND DENTAL HEALTH

 Why should I consider a custom mouth guard?

 When playing sports, a mouth guard provides protection for your teeth.
 Custom mouth guards are appropriate for children, teens and adults and should be considered for both high impact, as well as low impact sports.
 In addition to protecting your teeth, they can prevent other injury, protect braces if you wear them and even help prevent concussions.
-And while you might think an inexpensive store bought mouth guard that you boil and bit will do the trick, there is no comparison to the fit and protection you receive with a custom it mouth guard.
+And while you might think an inexpensive store bought mouth guard that you boil and bit will do the trick, there is no comparison to the fit and protection you receive with a custom mouth guard such as Under Armour mouthguards.

 Why do my teeth get “yellow”?